 - 25.1.
 There shall be only one (1) personnel file for each teacher, maintained in the District Office.
 Any other file relating to a teacher kept at a school shall be destroyed when the teacher leaves the school. - 25.2.
-After receiving a request from a teacher, the Superintendent, in respect of the District file, or the Principal of the school, in respect of the school file, shall grant access to that teacher's file by appointment. - 25.3.
-An appropriate school board official shall be present when a teacher views their file, and the teacher may be accompanied by an individual of their choosing. - 25.4.
-The Board agrees that only material relevant to the employment and performance of the teacher, shall be maintained in personnel files.
-In the event that the teacher believes that any material in the files does not meet this criteria and the appropriate board official does not agree to the removal of the specified material, the teacher may file a grievance pursuant to Article A.6 (Grievance Procedure) of this Agreement. - 25.5.
-Where material critical of the teacher, or in the nature of a reprimand, is placed in the file: - a. the teacher shall be informed and receive a copy; - b. the teacher may elect to attach an addendum to the material; - c. unsubstantiated critical material shall be removed from the file(s) subsequent to the investigation;

-- d. such material will be removed upon the teacher's request provided thirty (30) calendar months have elapsed after the filing and that no further material of that nature has been subsequently filed. - 25.6.
+After receiving a request from a teacher, Human Resources, in respect of the District file, or the Principal of the school, in respect of the school file, shall grant access to that teacher's file by appointment. - 25.3.
+A District official shall be present when a teacher views their file, and the teacher may be accompanied by an individual of their choosing. - 25.4.
+The District agrees that only material relevant to the employment and performance of the teacher, shall be maintained in personnel files.
+In the event that the teacher believes that any material in the files does not meet this criteria and the District official does not agree to the removal of the specified material, the teacher may file a grievance pursuant to Article A.6 (Grievance Procedure). - 25.5.
+Where material critical of the teacher, or in the nature of a reprimand, is placed in the file: - a. the teacher shall be informed and receive a copy; - b. the teacher may elect to attach an addendum to the material; - c. unsubstantiated critical material shall be removed from the file(s) subsequent to the investigation; - d. such material will be removed upon the teacher's request provided thirty (30) calendar months have elapsed after the filing and that no further material of that nature has been subsequently filed. - 25.6.
 No material from a teacher's file shall be used as evidence in cases of discipline, suspension or dismissal unless the material was placed in the teacher's file in accordance with Article E.25.5. - 25.7.
-Personnel files shall be in the custody of the Superintendent and shall not be accessible to other than appropriate officials of the School District for bona fide reasons.
+Personnel files shall be in the custody of Human Resources and shall only be accessible to Human Resources and other appropriate officials of the School District for bona fide reasons.